Lone-Wolfgang/DocuTrance/README.md

 Training loss was calculated using mean squared error (MSE) between student and teacher embeddings.

-Evaluation involved two metrics:

- - **MSE**: Measures how closely the student embeddings matched the teacher embeddings.
- - **Translation Accuracy**: Assesses alignment quality by checking whether student and teacher embeddings correctly match across languages.
-Accuracy is computed as the percentage of correct pairings when matching in both directions (English → Non-English and Non-English → English).

- After training, the models are also evaluated on the consistency of cross-lingual retrieval using machine generated and translated queries.

 ## Training Data

 Finetuning the models involved three datasets: